 These ‘Noir’ Panels have wonderful grain visible and would be a real statement in any garden space.
-The panels come ready treated ready to use and half the price of real burnt larch!
+The panels come ready treated ready to use and are around half the cost of real burnt Larch.

-Our high quality Siberian larch slatted fence panels are handmade in our joinery workshop.
-It’s a contemporary style horizontal slatted panel, designed to create a continious line of fencing with no visible posts.
+Our high quality Siberian Larch Noir fence panels are handmade in our joinery workshop.
+It’s a contemporary style horizontal slatted panel, designed to create a continuous line of fencing with no visible posts.

 These fence panels are made from hard wearing Siberian Larch and are treated with Treatex stain to achieve a Burnt Larch look.

 These fencing panels are sold in handy 60cm and 90cm high sections that can be stacked above each other to achieve your desired fence height.
 If your desired fencing height is different you can easily trim off battens as required.
 The join between stacked panels is invisible so it will look like a single panel once installed.

 - These panels have a grading of A +

 - Can be used to create a continuous slatted fence with no visible posts.

 - Suitable for both contemporary and traditional gardens